RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/EXAMS/Exam_A.md

-# EXAM A: Test Your Knowledge Lab Exercise
+# EXAM A: Test Your Knowledge Lab Exercise for Labs 1-7

 ## Objective
 - Configure terminal session recording, central logging, and file integrity monitoring.